-Written English Requirement 6

-Humanities Requirement (must complete a minimum of 9 credits, which may include Ethics) 9

-Social Sciences/History Requirement (must include Microeconomics, Macroeconomics, and 9 additional credits) 15

-Natural Sciences/Mathematics Requirement (must include a math course at the level of Precalculus or above, Statistics, and a natural science course) 9

-Remaining Arts and Sciences Credit (may be taken from any areas of humanities, social sciences, history, natural sciences, or math) up to 21

-Minimum Arts and

-Sciences Component 60

-60 Credit Hours

-Sciences Component Credit

-Sciences Component Additional Credit Component Credit

-Sciences Component Credit
+Arts and Sciences Credit Component Hours 6 Written English Requirement Humanities Requirement 9 (must complete a minimum of 9 credits, which may include Ethics ) Social Sciences/History Requirement (must include Microeconomics, 15 Macroeconomics, and 9 additional credits) Natural Sciences/Mathematics Requirement (must include a math course at the level of 9 Precalculus or above.
+Statistics, and a natural science course) Remaining Arts and Sciences Credit (may be taken from any areas of humanities, up to social sciences, history, natural sciences, 21 or math) Minimum Arts and 60 Sciences Component Additional Credit Credit Hours Component Any Collegiate-level Study May include any excess credit in Arts and Sciences and Business areas.
+Information Literacy 1 Total Additional Credit Component 15 Depending on the content, the Ethics and